bowfin/PythonExperiments/README.md

 # PythonExperiments
-This repository contains the initial code I created with learning to use GitHub as part of DSCI 8133, Foundations of Data Science at<br> Mississippi State University.
+This repository contains the initial code I created when learning to use GitHub as part of DSCI 8133, Foundations of Data Science at<br> Mississippi State University.
 ****
 ## Plan
 Future plans for this repository include adding a sample data file and a [Jupyter](https://jupyter.org/) notebook that will enteract with the file.